colearendt/tidyjson/README.md

-[dplyr](http://github.com/hadley/dplyr) or other relational, analytical or machine learning frameworks in R. Behind the scenes, tidyjson uses [rjson](http://cran.r-project.org/web/packages/rjson/index.html) to quickly parse the JSON data.
-Tidyjson is also designed to be used with the
-%>% operator imported into dplyr from the [magrittr](https://github.com/smbache/magrittr) package.
+[dplyr](http://github.com/hadley/dplyr) or other relational, analytical or machine learning frameworks in R. Behind the scenes, tidyjson uses [rjson](http://cran.r-project.org/web/packages/rjson/index.html) to quickly parse the JSON data. tidyjson is also designed to be used with the `%>%` operator imported into dplyr from the [magrittr](https://github.com/smbache/magrittr) package.

 You can install tidyjson from github directly by running: